live-codes/livecodes/docs/docs/languages/gleam.md

 [Gleam](https://gleam.run) is a friendly language for building type-safe systems that scale!

-Gleam is a statically-typed functional programming language.
-It compiles to Erlang or JavaScript.
+Gleam is a statically-typed functional programming language, which compiles to Erlang or JavaScript.

 ## Usage